autumnfound/eclipsefdn-github-sync/README.md

 ## Repository access levels

-To be granted access to a repository through the Eclipse Sync scripts (Gitlab or Github), a user must first either be nominated as a committer or a project lead within the PMI(projects management interface), or be added as a contributor by an active committer or project lead.
+To be granted access to a repository through the Eclipse Sync scripts (Gitlab or Github), a user must first either be nominated as a committer or a project lead within the [PMI(projects management infrastructure)](https://wiki.eclipse.org/Project_Management_Infrastructure), or be added as a contributor by an active committer or project lead.
 Depending on the role granted within the PMI, different access rights will be granted through the sync scripts.
 Should a user be promoted or retired within a project, the new permission sets should be active within a few hours of finalization.

 Bot access within repositories is possible, but managed by a manual process and tracked by a [publicly available API](https://api.eclipse.org/bots) rather than through the sync script.
-How these bot permissions are typically interpretted varies by platform, and more info for each is available in the given sections below.
+How these bot permissions are typically interpreted varies by platform, and more info for each is available in the given sections below.

 The Eclipse Foundation supports granting permissions from triage to maintain permissions on Github, and Reporter to Maintainer on Gitlab.
 Owner permissions are not supported for either platform as they are not needed for typical project management scenarios.